Over the years, I've cultivated the following heuristic to evaluate relationships - professional, social, romantic, familial, and so on.

-In doing so, I must consider both the inherent and cultivated ability of an individual to understand me.
+In doing so, I consider both the inherent and cultivated abilities of an individual, obviously biased by my own lense to some degree.
 This may manifest itself in many ways such as formal education, work performance, intellectual debates, social interactions, etc. whether logical or emotional.
+I tend to rely more on my present observations than past accomplishments.
+Just because someone was once capable of something doesn't mean they are any more or that it even matters -- that may just make me respect them a little more, but not necessarily want to connect with them.
 In an attempt to better understand the concept of intelligence, I cross-referenced the types of intelligence (http://en.wikipedia.org/wiki/The...

 ) with the hierarchy of knowledge (http://en.wikipedia.org/wiki/DIKW